-Dr. Donghun Shin is an Assistant Professor, Department of Developmental Biology, University of Pittsburgh School of Medicine.
+Dr. Donghun Shin is an Associate Professor, Department of Developmental Biology, University of Pittsburgh School of Medicine.

 Dr. Shin completed his undergraduate/graduate education at Seoul National University, Seoul, Korea.
 He completed his PhD training at California Institute of Technology, Pasadena, California.
 For 5 years until 2010, Dr. Shin conducted post-doctoral research at the University of California, San Francisco, California.

-View a list of Dr. Donghun’s publications here.
+View a list of Dr. Shin’s publications here.